seenivasan99k/netflix-/README.md

 Majority of content is rated TV-MA and TV-14

-🚀 How to Use the Project
+🚀 How to Use the Project:

 Download the dataset (Netflix titles CSV file)